How Does Uninsured/Underinsured Motorist Coverage Work?

 How does underinsured motorist coverage work?

 Did you know?
-There are about 227.5 million licensed drivers in the US as of 2018 according to statista.com.
-According to a study done by the Insurance Research Council in 2017, one (1) out of eight (8) drivers is uninsured.
-With that many drivers that you encounter on the road, can you tell which ones have insurance?
-That’s impossible unless you crash against that person’s vehicle, which may be the last thing that you would want to do.
-With the variables present on the road, it would put you in a bad situation if the other driver is uninsured.
+There are about 227.5 million licensed drivers in the US as of 2018, according to statista.com.
+According to a study by the Insurance Research Council 2017, one (1) out of eight (8) drivers is uninsured.
+With that many drivers you encounter on the road, can you tell which ones have insurance?
+That’s impossible unless you crash against that person’s vehicle, which may be the last thing you want to do.
+The variables on the road will put you in a bad situation if the other driver is uninsured.
 There are cases that the at-fault driver’s liability insurance is insufficient.
 Uninsured/underinsured motorist coverage isn’t mandatory in Denver, Colorado.
 The state is among the top 10 in the nation for having uninsured drivers.
-Ask your insurer about uninsured/underinsured motorist coverage to understand more about this coverage and how they work.
+Ask your insurer about uninsured/underinsured motorist coverage to understand more about it and how it works.

-When you are asking about insurance policies, you will come across the term uninsured/underinsured motorist coverage.
-You might be wondering why there is a “slash” (/) between the words uninsured and underinsured.
+When you ask about insurance policies, you will come across uninsured/underinsured motorist coverage.
+You might wonder why there is a “slash” (/) between uninsured and underinsured words.
 Is it because they both mean the same?
 The answer is no. Why is that?
-Actually, the two have a certain difference from one another.
+The two have a specific difference from one another.

 In general, they come together.
 Your insurer will introduce them to you as one.
-They will say that it will help pay in case the at-fault driver’s insurance is not sufficient to cover the damages.
+They will say it will help pay if the at-fault driver’s insurance does not cover the damages.
 It will also pay in case he doesn’t have insurance at all.
 Understanding the difference between the two is very important.

 What is Uninsured Motorist Coverage?

 The term “uninsured” answers the question.
-For instance, you are on the road and you reached an intersection.
-The next thing that happened is that the car behind you failed to notice that you stepped on the brake.
-The other driver hit the rear end of your car.
+For instance, you are on the road and have reached an intersection.
+The next thing that happened was that the car behind you failed to notice that you stepped on the brake.
+The other driver hit the rear end of your vehicle.
 When you went outside, you found out that it got damaged.
 Unfortunately, the one that hit you is someone who doesn’t have insurance.

 The wisest thing to do is to call the police and take photos of the scene as evidence.
 In almost every state, driving around uninsured is illegal.
 However, it being illegal doesn’t mean no one would dare do it.
 What will happen to your car?
-If you want to get it repaired, then you will have to pay out of pocket.
-To prevent that, you may consider this coverage that will help you in times like this.
+If you want to get it repaired, you must pay out of pocket.
+To prevent that, consider this coverage that will help you in times like this.

 Buy uninsured motorist coverage.
 You may have an idea about what it is for.
 If you get your car damaged by an uninsured driver, it will help pay.
 The question is, what will this coverage pay for?
 Take a look at the two kinds of uninsured motorist coverage.